 A pair of clutch two-out hits was sufficient for the Bears, but it was their run prevention that proved just as critical.
 The Mules threatened in the second, putting runners on second and third with only one out, but a fine defensive play helped Ursinus get out of the jam.
 Sophomore Kayla Quinn fielded a grounder and fired home to freshman Isabella Dewes, who applied the tag for the second out.
 Freshman Marissa Beebe then snagged a line drive to end the inning.

 Ursinus capitalized when Muhlenberg was unable to make a play in right field, a two-out error that allowed Quinn to go to third.
-Back-to-back walks to sophomore Samantha Garritano and Beebe loaded the bases for freshman Faith Carson, who cleared them with a triple to right center as the visitors seized a 3-0 lead.
+Back-to-back walks to sophomore Samantha Garritano and Beebe loaded the bases for sophomore Faith Carson, who cleared them with a triple to right center as the visitors seized a 3-0 lead.

 The Mules got on the board in the bottom of the frame, but another sterling defensive play got Ursinus out of a big inning.
 With a runner on third and one out, Manto caught a fly ball and gunned down Hannah Caiola at the plate for her second outfield assist of the season.